Case Study: Context Interactions & Physics Faculty's Professional Development: Abstract

 \section{Abstract}

 This paper investigates the interactions between context and professional development of physics instructors in a case study of two physics faculty.
 A phenomenological-case study approach was used to analyze two physics faculty at different institutions over a year and a half using three semi-structured interviews each.
-The data enabled the identification of relevant context elements; and the impact of these elements on physics faculty’s professional development was explored by adapting Bell and Gilbert’s framework for teacher development \cite{bell1994teacher}.
+The data enabled the identification of relevant context elements; and the impact of these elements on physics faculty was explored by adapting a framework that examines instructors' professional development.
 The analysis shows that both case study subjects used their physics expertise and growing understanding of their context to develop their physics teaching.
-However, this process of development was enacted differently given the nature of their context, highlighting instructors' strengths in navigating their local context to improve their physics teaching.
+However, this growth was enacted differently given the nature of their context, highlighting instructors' strengths in navigating their local context to improve their physics teaching.
 The results show the subtleties of how context has a salient, complex, and evolving role in moderating faculty’s professional development.
 By taking a faculty-centric approach, this paper broadens the community's awareness of the ways physics instructors develop their physics teaching.
 This work contributes to a relatively new lens by which the physics community views, discusses, and supports the professional development of physics faculty.